-Routine dental care means that you’re coming into the office for checkups and cleanings, even without any pressing dental problems.
-Just because you don’t notice any direct oral health problems doesn’t mean that you don’t need to go to the dentist.
-Routine care helps prevent dental problems and discover others before they become serious issues.
+Routine dental care means you’re coming into the office for checkups and cleanings, even without pressing dental problems.
+Just because you don’t notice any direct oral health problems doesn’t mean you don’t need to go to the dentist.
+Routine care helps prevent dental problems and discover others before they become serious.

 Which is better, an electric or a manual toothbrush?

-Both are effective for proper oral care as long as you’re using them properly.
+Both are effective for oral care as long as you use them properly.
 Electric toothbrushes are ideal for those with limited mobility and can be better for those with orthodontic appliances.
-Some have built-in timers, too, to ensure you’re brushing for the proper length of time.
+Some have built-in timers to ensure you’re brushing for the proper length of time.
 Manual toothbrushes are more easily accessible and affordable, so they’re good for everyone.

 Does bristle hardness matter?

 Yes.
 You may see bristles at the store that are soft, medium, and firm.
 And you may think that firm bristles will clean better than the others, but this isn’t true.
-Harder bristles can actually be too hard on your teeth and gums and lead to gum recession and erosion.
-It is actually possible to brush your teeth too hard.
+Harder bristles can be too hard on your teeth and gums, leading to gum recession and erosion.
+It is possible to brush your teeth too hard.
 Stick to soft bristles.
-They’ll also ensure that any restorations, like dental crowns or porcelain veneers, don’t get scratched up.
+They’ll also ensure that restorations, like dental crowns or porcelain veneers, are not scratched up.

-Do rinses and mouthwash really help my oral health?
+Do rinses and mouthwash help my oral health?

 Yes, they come as a supplement to flossing and brushing your teeth.
-They don’t replace actually brushing your teeth.
+They don’t replace brushing your teeth.
 You’ll still need to do that.
-Different rinses can help with bad breath, cavity prevention, or gum health, and there are others that are meant to assist with dry mouth.
+Different rinses can help with bad breath, cavity prevention, or gum health, and others are meant to assist with dry mouth.
 Use them only as directed, and talk to your dentist about the best ones for your needs.

 Does my diet impact my oral health?

 Yes, possibly more than you realize.
-Most of us know that things like too much sugar or acidic drinks harm our teeth.
-But things we think are healthy, like dried fruit, can cause issues for oral health as well.
+Most of us know that too much sugar or acidic drinks harm our teeth.
+But things we think are healthy, like dried fruit, can also cause issues for oral health.
 Fresh fruits and vegetables are essential to assist saliva production and get debris out from in between your teeth.
 Talk to your dentist about the best foods and drinks for your oral health at your next appointment.